Concordium/concordium-node/docs/prometheus-exporter.md

 Current number of consensus messages in the inbound high priority queue.
 Start dropping messages when larger than 16 * 1024.

-High priority messages are blocks, finalizations records, finalization messages and catch-up status messages.
+High priority messages are blocks, finalization messages and catch-up status messages.

 The value of this metric should average around 0.
 There can be spikes, but generally large numbers over extended periods mean the node is struggling to keep up.